brain-fuel/home-dsa/01-list-set-map-yaml.md

 ### 🏷️ 3.
 Maps

-> A set of name/value pairs, like “who has what.”
+> A set of name/value pairs, like "who has what."

 Example: *Owners and Primary Vehicles*
 ```yaml